pivotal/docs-tap/scst-scan/install-snyk-integration.md

     - `TARGET-REGISTRY-CREDENTIALS-SECRET` is the name of the secret that contains the credentials to pull an image from a private registry for scanning.
 If built images are pushed to the same registry as the Tanzu Application Platform images, you can reuse the `tap-registry` secret created earlier in [Add the Tanzu Application Platform package repository](../install.md#add-package-repositories-and-EULAs) for this field.

     - `SNYK-TOKEN-SECRET` is the name of the secret you created that contains the `snyk_token` to connect to the [Snyk API](https://docs.snyk.io/snyk-cli/configure-the-snyk-cli#environment-variables).
-This field is not optional.
+This field is required.

 2. Install the package by running: